bpinaud/Porgy/README.md

 Basic compilation instruction
 =============================
 Porgy uses CMake as its build system.
-It must be built with Tulip.
+It could be build along with Tulip or as a standalone project.
 The simplest way to compile this package is:
 1. Download the current Tulip github code base.